Maz-hub/capstone/README.md

 All hikes featured on the site are ones I’ve personally completed, and are presented in a helpful, down-to-earth style — from me to you.

-## Live Site

-Want to explore the trails yourself?
-Check out the live version of **Swiss Romande Hikes** at [https://capstone-jaq1.onrender.com](https://capstone-jaq1.onrender.com).
-I’ve deployed this project so you can experience the hikes I’ve shared, from wherever you are!

 ## Distinctiveness and Complexity